stefanhaustein/flowgrid/README.md

-I have been working on this side project for quite a while now (about two years, taking up most of my spare time) and thought it might be a good idea to get some wider feedback before sinking more time into this and launching the app publicly on the play store.
+I have been working on this side project for quite a while now (about two years, taking up most of my spare time) and thought it might be a good idea to get some wider feedback before sinking more time into this and launching the app publicly on the Google Play Store.
 In particular, I'd be interested in any "real world" use cases -- or suggestions for making this suitable for realistic ones.